-St. Joseph’s Catholic Church in Stoneham, Texas, an old Polish parish established in 1909, held their annual homecoming bazaar on Sunday, May 29, 2011.
-The day started with a special bazaar Mass celebrated by Fr.
+It was a beautiful sunny day with a light wind blowing as St. Joseph’s Catholic Church in Stoneham, Texas held their annual homecoming bazaar on Sunday, May 27, 2012.
+St. Joseph’s was established in 1909 by Grimes County Polish immigrants.
+Bazaar day started with a special Mass celebrated by Fr.
 Bill Kelly at 10:30 am in the beautiful remodeled church.
-At 11:00 am, the dinner line quickly grew as the workers started serving the delicious barbecue pork and beef dinner with all the fixings including a choice of homemade deserts and ice tea.
+At 11:00 am, workers started serving a delicious barbecue pork and beef dinner with all the fixings including a choice of homemade deserts and cold ice tea.

 Below are a few photos of the fun and there is a slideshow of many more photos on page 2.